We got a new pet recently. Snakey didn’t last long enough to even get a name. It takes more than 24 hours of ownership to get a name around our house.

 Shortly afterward I got this text.

 “I have come to the conclusion that I really love snakes and holding snakes, but I’m too much of a baby to own one and that the 200 dollars I spend on buying a snake could have been 400 towards a car.
 I’m sad to take her back, but I think it’s the best decision”

 We are lucky enough to have three vehicles, so when Abby turned 16 she was able to use one of our vehicles if her grades and lifestyle matched our expectation.
-She isn’t perfect, but overall she had earned pretty much unlimited access for the last year.
+She isn’t perfect, but overall she has earned pretty much-unlimited access for the last year.

-Although we don’t mind her using the car, we know that at some point she will need her own vehicle, so we told the kids that we would match whatever they saved to purchase a car.
+Although we don’t mind her using the car, we know that at some point she will need her own vehicle.
+We told our kids that we would match whatever they saved to purchase a car.

 What made my day is that she is finally starting to understand the concept of “opportunity cost.”
-Opportunity cost is a fancy accounting term that refers to the benefit that could have been gained for using the same resources for another purpose.
+Opportunity cost is a fancy accounting term that refers to the benefit that could have been gained by using the same resources for another purpose.

 In Abby’s case, the snake was a $200 purchase that was fun in the moment and seemed like a great idea.
 What teenager doesn’t want their own snake?

 Once she had a little bit of time to consider the ramification of her purchase she very quickly began to have buyer’s remorse.
 Once buyer’s remorse set in all she could think about was her future car.